daenis-dev/classification_handwritten-digits_model-web-api/README.md

 - Web service that identifies digits captured within images
 - Intended for use with the Classification UI and the Classification API
-- Developed using the code from chapter four of the book Hands-On Machine Learning with Scikit-Learn & TensorFlow by Aurélien Géron